 Choosing the right technology for your business, you might face a lot of difficult choices.
 The most important thing that you should remember is scalability.
 B2B is the hottest eCommerce area right now.
 Nearly 30% of today’s B2B buyers make at least half of their purchases online and this will nearly double to 56% by 2017.
 Even if your business is not big, considering the fast development in the future, you should choose a solution that can be easily adjusted to growing customer expectations and market trends.
 Technology can’t limit platform development and new implementations as well as business goals.

 This is something you should remember about, not only when creating a B2B eCommerce, but when developing any project.
 However, it’s even more important in B2B.
 Some business owners tend to create a complete, fully polished eShop with all the functionalities, even if they are not necessary.
 Creating an eShop of this scope requires a lot of time and a large investment.
 This makes the project last longer and delays the release.

 Creating and releasing the MVP version first could be a good test for key hypotheses, help you gather user information, get your product to the market, and keep costs down.

 Focusing on User Experience

 Although purchasing decisions made by B2B buyers aren’t taken emotionally, the User Experience of B2B projects is anchored by B2C.
 Clients are used to some standards, that are common in B2C shops, and their expectations grow when it comes to bulk selling.
 It is connected with the appropriate features that we already mentioned, as well as design.
-To design a service that fully meets the customers needs, it’s good to start with appropriate research – from field research, through web analytics, competitor analysis, to a contextual inquiry.
-Consider starting from prototypes – changes here are easier and cheaper that in the digital version.
+To design a service that fully meets the customers’ needs, it’s good to start with appropriate research – from field research, through web analytics, competitor analysis, to a contextual inquiry.
+Consider starting from prototypes – changes here are easier and cheaper than in the digital version.